Calculus on manifolds of conformal maps and CFT

-In the present paper, we have developed the notion of derivative on groupoids of conformal maps with a local manifold structure near to the identity.
+\sect{Conclusions} In the present paper, we have developed the notion of derivative on groupoids of conformal maps with (almost) a local manifold structure near to the identity.
 The main conclusion is that some fundamental aspects of CFT appear naturally in this general geometric context.
 More precisely, our first main result is that such a derivative, when there is global stationarity, can be described using an object with a clean analytic structure and simple transformation properties under conformal maps.
 Our second main result is that this object is, in fact, intimately related to the stress-energy tensor: it exactly reproduces the extended conformal Ward identities (the conformal Ward identities and the boundary conditions) for connected correlation functions.
 We also provided arguments indicating that it also reproduces the one-point averages of the stress-energy tensor.

-Natural paths for extending and applying this work include: studying the full differentiable manifold of conformal maps (i.e. not just around the identity); extending to higher derivatives and stress-energy tensor denscendents (work in progress); generalising to manifolds involving Lie groups so as to connect with other holomorphic symmetry currents in CFT; applying the formalism to deduce the form of the stress-energy tensor and other symmetry currents in other probabilistic theories connected to CFT (e.g. the Gaussian field); analysing derivatives of functions characterising other mathematical objects that may have close links with conformal maps; generalising to a description of massive QFT.
+Natural paths for extending and applying this work include: studying the full differentiable manifold of conformal maps (i.e. not just around the identity); extending to higher derivatives and stress-energy tensor descendants (a first part of which was done in \cite{DVOA}); generalizing to manifolds involving Lie groups so as to connect with other holomorphic symmetry currents in CFT; applying the formalism to deduce the form of the stress-energy tensor and other symmetry currents in other probabilistic theories connected to CFT (e.g.~the Gaussian field); analyzing derivatives of functions characterizing other mathematical objects that may have close links with conformal maps; generalizing to a description of massive QFT.

 {\bf Acknowledgments}

 I would like to thank D. Bernard and J. Cardy for asking questions in August 2008 that led to the present work, as well as C. Hagendorf, K. Kytola and, in particular, D. Meier for encouragements and helpful discussions.
 I also acknowledge support form an EPSRC First Grant, ``From conformal loop ensembles to conformal field theorey" EP/H051619/1.